Thermal effects on the resonance fluorescence of doubly dressed artificial atoms: Thermal effects

-We consider a two-level QD with ground state $|0\rangle$ and exciton state $|X\rangle$, and an energy gap $\hbar \omega_0$.
-The QD is driven by a laser of frequency $\omega_l\approx \omega_0$, and Rabi frequency $\Omega$.
-The QD is coupled to a phonon bath represented by an infinite collection of harmonic oscillators of frequency $\omega_k$, and creation and annihilation operators, $\hat{b}_k^{\dagger}$ and $\hat{b}_k$, respectively.
-Because the electron moves into the QD (crystal), this generates a deformation in the crystal lattice resulting in a polaronic system.
-In the continuum limit the system-bath interaction is characterized by the spectral density function \cite{ramsay2010damping}
+Because the electron moves through the crystal lattice of the QD and its vicinity, this generates a deformation in the nuclei array, resulting in a polaronic system.
+In the continuum limit \cite{NazirJoPCM}, the system-bath interaction is characterized by the spectral density function

-that describes coupling to longitudinal acoustic (LA) phonons via deformation potential \cite{krummheuer2002theory}.
-The coupling constant $\alpha$, is the strength of the exciton-phonon interaction and depends on the characteristics of the QD.
-The phonon cutoff frequency is given by $\omega_c$ and arises from the form factor of carrier wavefunctions.
+that describes the coupling of carriers to longitudinal acoustic (LA) phonons via deformation potential, in terms of the cutoff frequency $\omega_c$ \cite{krummheuer2002theory,RoyPRX} and of the constant $\eta$, which summarizes the strength of the exciton-phonon interaction and depends on the QD characteristics.

-The master equation that describes the dynamics of the system is developed in the Markov approximation and under the polaron transform \cite{mahan1990many,wurger1998strong,mccutcheon2010quantum}.
-This is given by